 Each state controls how foreclosures are processed under its jurisdiction.
 If a foreclosure on a piece of property is completed, it results in a foreclosure auction sale.
 Depending on the procedure set in place by state laws, the sale can be governed by the county sheriff, the lender or the lender's trustee.
+The difference between a sheriff sale and foreclosure depends on who is governing it.
 When a foreclosure sale is governed by the county sheriff, it is commonly called a sheriff sale.

 Banks and mortgage lenders approve loans based on the borrower's credit rating and history, income and the value of the property being purchased.
 Before the loan is funded, the lender requires the borrowers to sign a security instrument, known as a mortgage or deed of trust.
 By signing the security instrument, the borrowers acknowledge that they do not own the property free and clear until the loan is paid in full.
 Additionally, the borrowers grant the lender permission to sell the property through the foreclosure process if they default on the loan.
 If the borrowers do default on the loan, the lender must proceed with the foreclosure under the laws of the state where the property is located.